dalikewara/dalikewara.github.io/docs/docs/umar/index.md

+---
+title: What Is Umar? 🤔
+description: Umar is a collection of CLI commands I initially created to help me do various Linux tasks—I consider it a little Linux assistant
+keywords: umar, linux, command
+---

 # What Is Umar? 🤔

 Umar is a collection of CLI commands I initially created to help me do various Linux tasks—I consider it a little Linux assistant.